Adversarially Pretrained Transformers May Be Universally Robust In-Context Learners: Theoretical Results

 The proof and optimal parameters for different $\epsilon$ can be found in \cref{sec:proof-pretraining}.
-Importantly, the optimal~$\P$ and~$\Q$ are independent of any specific training distribution~(i.e., index~$c$), reflecting that the transformer obtains learnability from demonstrations rather than memorizing individual tasks.
-The experimental results via gradient descent completely align with our theoretical predictions~(\cref{fig:weights}).
+Importantly, the optimal~$\P$ and~$\Q$ are independent of any specific training distribution~(i.e., index~$c$), reflecting that the transformer acquires learning capability from demonstrations rather than memorizing individual tasks.
+Experimental results obtained using gradient descent align with our theoretical predictions~(\cref{fig:weights}).

-\textbf{Universally Robust Transformers do not Exist in Extremely High Dimension.} In the strong adversarial regime, the global optimum becomes $\P = \Q = \zero$, causing the transformer to always output zero regardless of the input.
-This shows that even for our simple training distributions, no universally robust single-layer transformers exist under strong perturbations, despite the existence of universally robust classifiers~(cf. \cref{sec:warmup}).
+\textbf{Failure Case.} In the strongly adversarial regime, the global optimum becomes $\P = \Q = \zero$, causing the transformer to always output zero regardless of the input.
+Namely, no universally robust single-layer linear transformers exist, despite the existence of universally robust classifiers~(cf. \cref{sec:warmup}).
 The perturbation scale $\epsilon \geq \frac{\lambda}{2} + \frac{3}{2} \frac{ 2 - \lambda }{ (d - 1) \lambda^2 + 3 }$ decreases in $d$: it transitions from $\epsilon = 1$ when $d = 1$ to $\epsilon \to \frac{\lambda}{2}$ as $d \to \infty$.
-In moderate dimensions~($d \approx \frac{1}{\lambda}$), adversarial perturbations must be $\epsilon \gtrsim 1$ to break robustness.
-They are comparable to the scale of robust features and thus perceptible to humans, contradicting the concept of adversarial perturbations.
-However, in extremely high dimensions~($d \gtrsim \frac{1}{\lambda^2}$), it suffices to perturb by only $\epsilon \gtrsim \lambda$, which is on the same scale as non-robust features and typically imperceptible yet can break the predictions.
+In moderate dimensions~($d \approx \frac{1}{\lambda}$), adversarial perturbations must satisfy $\epsilon \gtrsim 1$ to break the robustness.
+They are comparable to the scale of the robust features and thus perceptible to humans, contradicting the concept of adversarial perturbations.
+However, in extremely high dimensions~($d \gtrsim \frac{1}{\lambda^2}$), it suffices to perturb by only $\epsilon \gtrsim \lambda$, which is on the same scale as the non-robust features and is typically imperceptible, thus preserving the concept of adversarial perturbations.
+This can be rephrased as follows: under our training distributions, single-layer linear transformers cannot achieve universal robustness when the non-robust dimensions~(i.e., $d - 1$) substantially outnumber the single robust dimension.